milepore/dataviz-project-proposal/README.md

 The downside to this is that the filter doesn't have a ton to do with the actual visualizations, but everything to do with the tasks the user has to perform.
 The visualizations, I'm not worried about too much at this point - although the map seems like it might be a little complicated, but I'm not super-worried yet.

-## Milestones
+## Milestones and Live Progress

 * Week 9 - Map View of World Reviews
 ** Crated map of world reviews, with pan and zoom [https://vizhub.com/milepore/beer_reviews_on_map] ** Updated data to include style families [https://vizhub.com/milepore/beer_ratings_and_locations] ** Updated data source to include # reviews
-* Week 12 - Update Graph pseudo-viz to look at real data ** Build summarization function to allow summarizing the fields for histograms
+* Week 10 - Migrated (per professor's suggestion) to react application instead of Vizhub ** Got filter view working - for multi-select (state, country, style) fields ** Got map ported over to react - that was a bit of a pain
+*** Getting the various pan/zoom to work with react state models was challenging, but works now ** Got summarization filter working for non-map views ** Got Graph view looking at real data
-* Week 10 - First Filter
+* Week 11 - Enhance data views
-** Filter form to adapt data - a few fields
+** Add axis pickers to graph view
+** Add data sorting for graph view
-* Week 11 - Experiment with Parallel Coordinate View
+* Week 12 - Experiment with Parallel Coordinate View & Add additional filter fields
-* Week 13 - Finalize filter and interactivity, put it all together
+* Week 13 - Buffer, tuning, look&feel / CSS
 * Week 14 - Buffer / finalize / write paper